 LLB: Total points required for degree: 480.
-390 points are completed as part of this structure, the remaining 90 points are cross-credited from papers in the BA.
+390 points are completed as part of this structure, the remaining 90 points are cross-credited from papers in the BCS.

-Refer to the relevant page in this publication for a list of law electives.
+Refer to page 21 for a list of law electives.
 Completing elective papers during Summer School may enable you to complete your double degrees more quickly.